The New Maritime Science Education Center at Maritime Gloucester

 A $100,000, 3-year grant from the Cummings Foundation, $17,000 in funding for curriculum development from Applied Materials (important but not included in our phase 1 projection) and $24,650 in donated in-kind labor puts this project on a strong initial footing.
-We have also received 22,400 from the community to date.
-With this Case for Support, we are reaching out to the community to raise the final $31,527 needed to complete Phase 1.
+With this Case for Support, we were able to raise the final $53,927 needed to complete Phase 1 from the community.

 The COVID-related closure of our aquarium eliminates the need to complete the project in smaller stages.
-By raising these funds quickly, we will be able to expedite the project during our winter closure and, therefore, keep renovation costs significantly lower.
-Our projection is this expedited process shortens the construction timeframe by as much as five weeks.
+By raising these funds quickly, we will be able to expedite the project during our closure and, therefore, keep renovation costs significantly lower.

 We hope that this proposal excites you about the opportunity we now face.
 We feel that this investment in capital improvements has real, tangible benefits to the mission of Maritime Gloucester and to the youth of Cape Ann.